rashadahmed424/Jenkins-pipeline-for-static-web-app/README.md

 terraform apply
 ```

-### Access jenkins through publicip of created EC2 instance with port '8080' then configure credentials and sshagent in jenkins.
+### Access jenkins through Public IP of created EC2 instance with port '8080' then configure credentials and sshagent in jenkins.

 ### create another EC2 instance to be the deployment server and attach your public SSH key to it.

-### Move to ansible directory and edite IPs in inventory file with your EC2s instances.
+### Move to 'ansible' directory and edite IPs in inventory file with your EC2s instances.

 ### Run Anisble playbook:
 ```bash